ethanabrooks/dissertation/bellman-update-networks.typ

 influences the balance of in-weights vs. in-context learning.

-With this in mind, we note that the history of values associated with states in the models context would be highly predictive of the value of the current state.
+With this in mind, we note that the history of values associated with states in the model's context would be highly predictive of the value of the current state.
 A model provided this information in its context should attend more strongly to its context and memorize less.
-This would entail the following redefinition of $History^n_t$, the history on which we condition the model's predictions:
+This would entail the following redefinition of $History_t$, the history on which we condition the model's
+predictions:

 $ History_t := (Act_(t-1-Recency),
 Rew_(t-1-Recency), Ter_(t-1-Recency), Obs_(t-1-Recency), Highlight(QValue (Obs_(t-Recency+1), dot.c)) dots,